-Exemplary Sound/Solid Emerging/Needs Development Unacceptable Indicate any Critical Element(s) of Concern (Column 1) /Additional Comments based on current findings (including present levels and progress towards current IEP annual transitional goals) C. Description of parental concerns for enhancing the education of the student D. Description of how the disability effects the student's involvement and progress in the general education curriculum the present levels of academic and functional performance is in keeping with legal standards and is consistent with current practice related to content and pedagogy levels of academic and functional performance is not in keeping with legal standards and/or is not consistent with current practice related to content and pedagogy the present levels of academic and functional performance is not evident 3 Transitional Services A. Program is relevant to student's strengths, preferences, and assessment results B. Post-secondary education and training outcomes; goal(s) C. Employment outcomes; goal(s) D. Independent living outcomes; goal(s) reported information/data is accurate to the student; All critical elements (A, B, C, D) are included (or reported as not applicable or not attainable); Language is explicit, clear, and concise; reported information/data is accurate to the student; All critical elements (A, B, C, D) are included (or reported as not applicable or not attainable); Language on one or more critical element is vague or unclear; reported information/data is accurate to the student; All critical elements (A, B, C, D) are not included (or reported as not applicable or not attainable); reported information/data is not accurate to the student Element A Element B Element C Element D and Transitional services reflect an evaluation/analysis of student strengths, preferences, and assessment results that is in keeping and/or Transitional services reflect an evaluation/analysis of student strengths, preferences, and assessment results that is not in keeping with legal standards and/or Transitional services that reflect an evaluation/analysis of student strengths, preferences, and
+Exemplary Sound/Solid Emerging/Needs Development Unacceptable Indicate any Critical Element(s) of Concern (Column 1) /Additional Comments (includin progress annual tr C. Descripti for enhar the stude D. Descripti effects th and prog a current findings ng present levels and towards current IEP ransitional goals) ion of parental concerns ncing the education of ent ion of how the disability he student's involvement gress in the general n curriculum the present levels of academic and functional performance is in keeping with legal standards and is consistent with current practice related to content and pedagogy levels of academic and functional performance is not in keeping with legal standards and/or is not consistent with current practice related to content and pedagogy the present levels of academic and functional performance is not evident strengths assessme B. Post-seco training o C. Employn Services is relevant to student's s, preferences, and ent results ondary education and outcomes; goal(s) ment outcomes; goal(s) dent living outcomes; reported information/data is accurate to the student; All critical elements (A, B, C, D) are included (or reported as not applicable or not attainable); Language is explicit, clear, and concise; and reported information/data is accurate to the student; All critical elements (A, B, C, D) are included (or reported as not applicable or not attainable); Language on one or more critical element is vague or unclear; and/or reported information/data is accurate to the student; All critical elements (A, B, C, D) are not included (or reported as not applicable or not attainable); and/or reported information/data is not accurate to the student Element A Element B Element C Element D Transitional services reflect an evaluation/analysis of student strengths, preferences, and assessment results that is in keeping Transitional services reflect an evaluation/analysis of student strengths, preferences, and assessment results that is not in keeping with legal standards Transitional services that reflect an evaluation/analysis of student strengths, preferences, and